Sir Michael Gambon dies, aged 82

 “We ask that you respect our privacy at this painful time and thank you for your messages of support and love.”

-Gambon began his career on stage as one of the original members of the Royal National Theatre, frequently appearing alongside theatre titan Laurence Olivier.
+Born in 1940, Gambon began his career on stage during the 1960s as one of the original members of the Royal National Theatre, frequently appearing alongside legendary actor Laurence Olivier.
 He went on to enjoy six decades of success in the industry, winning three Olivier Awards, two Screen Actors Guild Awards, and four BAFTAs.
 He was knighted for services to the entertainment industry in 1998.

 Despite his skill and success, it wasn’t until he replaced the late Richard Harris as wizard and Hogwarts headmaster Albus Dumbledore in the Potter movies that he became a widely recognisable mainstream name though.
 He appeared in six of the eight instalments, beginning with Harry Potter And The Prisoner Of Azkaban in 2004.
 More recently, he acted in popular Sky series Fortitude, a crime drama set in the Arctic Circle, and Judy Garland biopic Judy in 2019.
 His final role was in horror thriller Cordelia, which also came out in 2019.